pressupinc/require-featured-image/readme.txt

 = What post (content) types does this plugin work for? =

-Every "custom post type" — or variety of content — in now supported.
+Every "custom post type" — or variety of content — is now supported.
 Before 0.5.0, this plugin could only be used to force people include featured images on Posts, not Pages or any custom post type.
 Now all of them are a simple few clicks on the options page away.

 = How does it prevent people from publishing a post without featured images? =

 There are two methods: one is some strong Javascript on the edit screen that makes it very clear to people working there that they need to add a featured images and makes it impossible for them to press the Publish button unless they've added on.

-If that failed for any reason, it also hook into the publish method and does a pretty harsh warning screen that stops the publishing, if attempted through more obscure methods, from working.
+If that failed for any reason, it also hooks into the publish method and stops publishing when no featured image is present.
+This should prevent publishing even if an author has Javascript off, or if publishing is attempted through more obscure methods.

-= I'm not seeing one of my content types on the settings page, why? =
+= I'm not seeing one of my content types on the settings page.
+Why? =

 To simplify the settings page, and avoid confusion, only content types that support Featured Images will appear on the page.
 It wouldn't make sense for us to try to enforce that a content type that can't have a featured image set can't be published without it.
 If you want to require that a content type has a featured image but it doesn't currently support it, get in touch with your developer, fiddle with the `register_post_type()` call creating the content type yourself, or get in touch with us at [Press Up](http://pressupinc.com/), we love to help!

 = Why would I use this plugin? =

 Because you want it to be *required* that your posts have featured images before they be published.
-If you'd like that your posts have featured images, but it's not a show-stopper for your editorial standards, this is probably too harsh for you to use.
+If you'd like that your posts have featured images, but it's not a show-stopper for your editorial standards, this plugin may not be for you.

 = Are there any options? =

 Yep, just for different "custom post types."
 In your left sidebar under Settings, you should see "Req Featured Image".
 There are options.
-Or option, more accurately.
+Or an option, more accurately.
 Happy publishing!

 == Screenshots ==